netdata/netdata/collectors/systemd-journal.plugin/README.md

 ## Journal Fields

 `systemd` journals are designed to support multiple fields per log entry.
-The power of `systemd` journals is that unlike other log management systems, it supports different, dynamic and variable fields for each log message while all fields are indexed for fast queries.
+The power of `systemd` journals is that, unlike other log management systems, it supports dynamic and variable fields for each log message, while all fields and their values are indexed for fast querying.

-This means that each application can log using its own unique fields.
+This means that each application can log messages annotated with its own unique fields.

 For a description of the most frequent fields found in `systemd` journals, check `man systemd.journal-fields`.

 Fields found in the journal files are automatically added to the UI in multiple places to help you explore